Joystream/joystream/testnets/acropolis/specification/runtime/data-object-type-registry-module.md

 All stored `DataObjects` are associated with a type.
 This type does not describe a file or media type, but rather how `DataObjects` of this type are to be handled by the storage network.
-This information is encapsualted in the `DataObjectType` structure, identified by a `DataObjectTypeId`.
+This information is encapsulated in the `DataObjectType` structure, identified by a `DataObjectTypeId`.

 Of course, storage nodes should still impose some constraints on how what uploads to accept.
 These constraints are described by the `constraints` field of the `DataObjectType`.
-There is a corresponding `constraints_version` field, which indicates the version of the constraints specification, i.e. how to inteprer the `constraints` field.
+There is a corresponding `constraints_version` field, which indicates the version of the constraints specification, i.e. how to interpreter the `constraints` field.

 ## Concepts